Electronic Supervision Program

 - Participants must abide by a pre-approved curfew schedule or house arrest conditions.

-- Participant violations and equipment / monitoring issues such as unauthorized absences, attempts to tamper with the monitoring equipment, and power or telephone service interruptions, are reported through the centralized computer system to the Ontario Monitoring Centre immediately.
+- Participant violations and equipment / monitoring issues such as unauthorized absences, attempts to tamper with the monitoring equipment, and power or telephone service interruptions, are reported through the centralized computer system to the OMC immediately.

 - Violations and equipment / monitoring issues are investigated and acted upon in accordance with comprehensive pre-established protocols.